SoftCircuits/OrderedDictionary/README.md

 Assert.AreEqual("Cheryl Hansen", dictionary.ByIndex[4]);
 ```

-Items can also be removed by either key or index.
+Items can also be removed using either the key or index.

 ```cs
 OrderedDictionary<int, string> dictionary = new OrderedDictionary<int, string>